 Psychological and Behavioural Sciences (PBS) at Cambridge gives students the opportunity to study cognitive, social, developmental and biological psychology within the broader context of the behavioural sciences.
 It is an exciting course, which allows students to build firm foundations in the core areas of psychology, before specialising in a particular area of interest.
-PBS Students all follow a core training in Psychology, but also have the opportunity to compliment this by choosing from a selection of related papers, including some offered by other Departments.
+PBS students all follow a core training in Psychology, but also have the opportunity to complement this by choosing from a selection of related papers, including some offered by other Departments.
 More details about the course can be found on the University website.

 Psychological and Behavioural Sciences at Murray Edwards College